-Travel Demand Forecasting and Modeling Chapter
+Travel Demand Forecasting & Modeling

-The Travel Demand Forecasting and Modeling process for the Jackson Metropolitan Planning Organization (MPO) was developed in cooperation between the Region 2 Planning Commission (R2PC), which serves as the designated MPO, and the Urban Travel Analysis unit within the Michigan Department of Transportation (MDOT).
+The Travel Demand Forecasting and Modeling process for the Jackson MPO was developed in cooperation between the Region 2 Planning Commission (R2PC) and the Urban Travel Analysis unit within the MDOT.
 MDOT was the lead role in the development, calibration, validation, and application of the Travel Demand Forecast Model (TDFM or "model").
-R2PC acted as the liaison between members of the public, local agencies, and the Technical Advisory, Policy, and R2PC Executive committees.
+The Jackson MPO acted as the liaison among members of the public, local agencies, and the JACTS Technical Committee, the JACTS Policy Committee, and the Region 2 Planning Commission.
 R2PC and MDOT collaborated on the development schedule of the model, as well as dissemination and distribution of model input and output data for review, comment, and subsequent approval.

-Travel Demand Forecasting Models are used to identify and evaluate the capacity demands of a region's Federal-aid roadway system.
-Identification of roadway capacity deficiencies and analysis of the system as whole, both for the current year through and up to the Horizon Year of the plan, is vital in the development of the Metropolitan Transportation Plan (MTP).
-A thorough review of the capacity demands of the roadway system is conducted at the regional level and then evaluated with the goals associated with the MTP, along with anticipated financial outlooks.
-In turn, the assessments, priorities, and overall strategies included in the MTP are used to guide decision-makers in developing the Transportation Improvement Plan (TIP), which is used to program current and upcoming transportation projects, as well as to identify investments of these projects on the Federal-aid roadway system within the Metropolitan Planning Area (MPA).
-Federal laws and regulations dictate the specific requirements of these plans.
+Travel Demand Forecasting Models are used to identify and evaluate the capacity demands of a region's federal-aid road network.
+Identification of roadway capacity deficiencies and analysis of the system as a whole, for the current year through and up to the Horizon Year of the plan, is vital in the development of the plan.
+A thorough review of the capacity demands of the roadway system is conducted at the regional level and then evaluated with the goals associated with the plan, along with anticipated financial outlooks.
+The assessments, priorities, and overall strategies included in the plan are used to guide decision-makers in developing the Transportation Improvement Plan (TIP), which is used to program current and upcoming transportation projects, as well as to identify investments of the projects on the federal-aid road network within the MPO.

-As economic conditions, transportation system trends, financial outlooks, and land use environments change, it is important that the MTP be updated to reflect and account for these changes.
-As such, the MTP, in accordance to federal laws and regulations, is reevaluated and / or updated every three to five years to reassess the travel demands on the Federal-aid transportation system.
-Along with the MTP update, the TDFM is also redeveloped or updated to include the changes associated with new MTP.
-Socioeconomic trends and forecasts are also reexamined, which in turn, alters travel behavior and demand on the Federal-aid roadway system within the MPA, and may potentially change overall strategies of the MPO.
+As economic conditions, transportation system trends, financial outlooks, and land use environments change, it is important that the plan be updated to reflect and account for these changes.
+The plan, following federal laws and regulations, is reevaluated and/or updated every five years to reassess the travel demands on the federal-aid transportation system.
+Along with the plan update, the TDFM is also redeveloped or updated to include the changes associated with the new plan.
+Socio-economic trends and forecasts are also reexamined, which alters travel behavior and demand on the federal-aid road network, and may potentially change strategies of the Jackson MPO.

-The TDFM is a valuable tool used to identify and analyze the capacity demand of the Jackson MPA transportation system.
-Model results are useful in aiding the decision-making process, which is an important part of the MTP development and implementation.
-The modeling process and resultant outputs are provided at a regional level and are not necessarily applicable to small-scale geographic levels.
+The TDFM is a valuable tool used to identify and analyze the capacity demand of the Jackson MPO transportation system.
+Model results are useful in aiding the decision-making process.
+The modeling process and resultant outputs are provided at a regional level and are not necessarily applicable to small areas.
 The identification and analysis of corridor capacity deficiencies and associated travel projections are intended to serve as the basis for forming decisions regarding system improvement, expansion, or for other roadway capacity changes.

-Travel Demand Modeling and Forecasting Process Description:
+Travel Demand Modeling & Forecasting Process

 The Jackson MPO TDFM is currently developed and maintained on a computer platform using the TransCAD Transportation Planning Software Package, as provided by Caliper.
 The TDFM is a computerized tool used to replicate current roadway conditions and travel demand, as well as to evaluate potential future roadway conditions and travel demand on the road system.
 The TDFM is a regional-level transportation planning model, focusing on long term transportation planning concerns and regional travel characteristics.
 Model results provide road link traffic volumes (known in the modeling tool as "traffic flow") for a generalized 24-hour time period.
-These traffic flows are then compared to the 24-hour capacity allowance of the road link which in turn, is used to calculate the level of relative congestion on the road link.
+The traffic flows are then compared to the 24-hour capacity allowance of the road link which is used to calculate the level of relative congestion on the road link.